Pokemon-PythonRed/Pokemon-PythonRed/README.md

 <h6 align="center">A work-in-progress, fan-made, text-adventure Pokémon game in Python 3.</h6>

 ---
 <details><summary>Important Notes</summary>

 ---
 - This is not a perfect recreation of `Pokémon Red`; it's a fan-made game that, like `Pokémon Red`, takes place in the fictional Kanto region.
 - Prior in-depth knowledge of the `Pokémon` franchise, especially the video game series, is recommended and may be required to fully enjoy this game.
-- This project (this GitHub Repository and anything found within) is not endorsed by _Nintendo_, _GAME FREAK_, _Creatures Inc._, _The Pokémon Company_, or whoever owns the franchise these days.
+- This project (@Pokemon-PythonRed and anything found within) is not endorsed by _Nintendo_, _GAME FREAK_, _Creatures Inc._, or _The Pokémon Company_.
 This is an independent, fan-made game.
 - This game's plot is a work of fiction!
 Any references to real people or events are completely coincidental.
 - The developers use Windows 10 OS, but some effort will be made to make this game cross-platform.
 However, if we cannot find a way to implement an element in this way, then this game will become Windows 10-only.

 ---
 </details>

 ### Contributors
 <!--
 Bot command template:
 @all-contributors please add @<username> for <contributions>